AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/cloud-manager/user-access-new-relic.md

 ## Accesso a New Relic One {#accessing-new-relic}

-Dopo aver [attivato l’account di New Relic,](#activate-account) puoi accedere a New Relic One direttamente o tramite Cloud Manager.
+Dopo aver [attivato l’account New Relic,](#activate-account) puoi accedere a New Relic One direttamente o tramite Cloud Manager.

 Per accedere a New Relic One tramite Cloud Manager: